Madhav-Gohel/summerinternship2024_D23IT165/README.md

 - **Tools Used:** Utilized various tools and libraries to accomplish tasks and solve problems.
 - **Outcomes:** Enhanced technical skills, learned best practices, and developed a solid foundation in the field.
 This repository contains the insights gained throughout the internship, showcasing the knowledge and experience acquired.

+## **Company Details**
+The internship was hosted by a prominent company named [**DSU Infotech**](https://dsuinfotech.com) a young and enterprising IT solutions Provider Company, having a rich and diverse domain expertise in a number of areas.
+Key details about the company include:

+- **Company Location:** Based in **Vadodara, Gujarat**.
+- **Established:** Founded in 2012, with a rich history of innovation and growth.
+- **Mission:** Dedicated to be client-centric, technology-driven, adaptive, innovative and creative in  approach for attaining excellence and promoting profitability for clients and ourselves by delivering best IT solutions and its successful implementation

+This company provided a supportive and resource-rich environment, allowing me to gain practical experience and knowledge during my 4-week internship in data mining and web scraping.

 ## **Licenses**
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)